Coronavirus relief deal possible Sunday for U.S. small businesses: officials

 “I think we’re very close to a deal today and I’m hopeful we can get that done,” U.S. Treasury Secretary Steve Mnuchin said in an interview with CNN.

-Senate Democratic leader Chuck Schumer also said he hoped an agreement with Republicans could be sealed as early as Sunday evening.
+Senate Democratic leader Chuck Schumer also said he hoped an agreement with Republicans could be reached as early as Sunday evening.
 Schumer cautioned, however, that both sides had a few more issues to deal with.

 An agreement would end a stalemate that has lasted more than a week over Republican President Donald Trump’s request to add $250 billion to a small-business loan program.
 Congress established the program last month as part of a $2.3 trillion coronavirus economic relief plan, but it has already run out of money.

+Senate Republicans and Mnuchin were on a conference call on Sunday afternoon, said a senior Republican aide who requested anonymity, adding that he believed Trump had also joined the call.

 Democratic leaders had wanted more money for small businesses but with additional safeguards to ensure that credit is reaching businesses in underserved communities.
-They also sought more coronavirus response funds for state and local governments and hospitals, as well as food assistance for the poor.
+They also sought more coronavirus response funds for state and local governments and hospitals, as well as food aid for the poor.

 Mnuchin said the current measure being negotiated did not contain new funding for state and local governments.